SentimenTrader/YouTube_python_scripts/README.md

 # YouTube_python_scripts
-Collection of all python scripts used in the SentimenTrader YouTube videos
+Collection of all python scripts used in SentimenTrader YouTube channel's videos